Let’s set the scene. 🎭

 Seriously!
 It’s no secret that every powerful project management tool comes with a robust set of features to adopt.
 Ultimately, these features will be your best friend.
 But in the moment?
 Learning a new tool can be a process in and of itself.
 Templates curb this issue with a pre-built and customizable framework to kickstart your project execution process in the most productive ways possible.

 Plus, templates are a great way to show you what your project management software’s features were created for.
-Pre-made statuses, nearly-complete tables, task lists, and help docs are some of the many ways templates can guide your team to success.
+Pre-made statuses, nearly-complete tables, project planning task lists, and help docs are some of the many ways templates can guide your team to success.

 The best template tip we can give you is to start here, with the Project Execution Plan Template by ClickUp.